-Drivers urged to stay home as major disruption likely across UK - follow live
+Drivers urged to stay home as roadblocks hit M4 and M5 motorways - follow live

-Fuel price protests - live: Drivers urged to stay home as major disruption likely across UK
+Fuel price protest - live: Drivers urged to stay home as roadblocks hit M4 and M5 motorways

+Convoys have set off along the M4 and M5 this morning, according to police.

+Forces have warned drivers could face “serious disruption” throughout Monday as the protests - which are calling for a fuel duty cut - cause blockages on roads.

-Organisers are expected to block the Prince of Wales Bridge crossing between England and Wales
+There were already delays on M4 Prince of Wales Bridge crossing between England and Wales by around 8am.

-Police have warned of “serious disruption throughout the day” as protesters across the UK prepare to block motorways in a demonstration over high fuel prices.
+Devon and Cornwall Police said a “go-slow” protest kicked off just after 7am and its convoy was driving along the M5.

+Protesters are believed to be targeting mainly three-lane motorways and aiming to slow down two lanes, while leaving the fast one free.

-Drivers were advised to reconsider their journeys and remain at home if possible as major roads in various parts of the country face traffic jams on Monday amid the protests calling for a cut in fuel duty.
+Drivers have been warned to reconsider their journeys and remain at home if possible as major roads in various parts of the country face disruption.

-Protesters will target mainly three-lane motorways and aim to achieve slow-downs on two lanes, leaving the fast lane free, according to FairFuelUK founder Howard Cox.

 The protests are understood to be organised via social media under the banner Fuel Price Stand Against Tax.